* * Scheduled System Maintenance: Tuesday, August 9 starting at 5pm and overnight through 7am* *

 I am very proud to present the teacher-authored instructional unit samples in Science.
 Each of these units represents the work of a team of Colorado educators to translate one curriculum overview sample into a full instructional unit with learning experiences, teacher and student resources, assessment ideas, and differentiation options.
-To learn more about the unit development process and the unique aspects of the Science units, please consider participating in one or more of the scheduled instructional unit webinars.
+To learn more about the unit development process and the unique aspects of the Science units, please consider watching one or more of the instructional unit webinars.

 Each of the units posted here was authored by a team of Colorado educators.
 As examples, they are intended to provide support (or conversation/creation starting points) for teachers, schools, and districts as they make their own local decisions around the best instructional plans and practices for all students.

 You can also view the complete list of Science curriculum overview samples and use the instructional unit template to begin constructing your own Colorado Academic Standards-based units.

 Biology Unit Title: Population Ecology (Monte Vista School District)